Our Team

 Adam Yawdoszyn

-BULLFROG REMOVAL ACTION TEAM (BRAT) PROGRAM LEAD
+BULLFROG REMOVAL ACTION TEAM (BRAT) PROGRAM LEAD - CONBOY

 Adam joined MARS in 2022 as a field technician on the BRAT project.
 Since then, he has grown increasingly passionate about the project and its impacts on the ecology of the Glenwood valley, starting new research on the valley’s rapidly recovering population of state endangered Oregon spotted frogs.
 He works closely with the US Fish and Wildlife Service in overseeing the BRAT project and its seasonal field crew.
 Adam has a background in herpetology research with a B.S. in Ecology, Evolution, and Natural Resources from Rutgers University.
 Outside of work he can be found looking for salamanders and other native herptiles whenever the weather conditions are right.